Superrehtard/old_diaspora_wiki/Using-apache.md

         mkdir /usr/local/webapps/diaspora/tmp  # All rack apps should have a tmp dir. chown -R apache /usr/local/webapps/diaspora

-Setup the symlink used by RailBaseURI which also is the url you access diaspora at:
+Setup the symlink used by RacklBaseURI which also is the url you access diaspora at:

         cd  /var/www/diaspora
         ln -s public diaspora